 7. Hacking Sales, by Max Altschuler

 Max Altschuler was a crucial player in the explosive growth of Udemy.
 He explains the process he used to prioritize his prospects and key community members to get things going quickly during the infancy stages of the company.
 He’s since had a very successful career providing consulting work and founding an organization known as Sales Hacker.
 Like Mike Weinberg, Max took his advice and wrote this book for all salespeople to benefit from.
 He presents his ideas in a very understandable fashion.
 In addition, he offers more specific tactics around the sales technology tools available on the market and how to use them to your advantage effectively.

 Recap: 7 Essential Sales Books For Beginners

 Of course, this is not to say that these are the only sales books worth reading.
 You can read tons of other books to improve your ability to sell, like Predictable Revenue, Think and Grow Rich, The New Strategic Selling, The Challenger Sale, Endless referrals, and so many more.
 In addition, some books can teach you to be a better sales coach or leader, like Coaching Salespeople into Sales Champions.
 Honestly, the list of books you can read in this realm can go on and on.
-That said, this list should serve you well as a great starting point for your new sales reading journey.
-Finishing these seven books should give you a solid foundational understanding of thinking about and executing your ability to sell.
+This list should be a great starting point for your new sales reading journey.
+Finishing these seven books should give you a solid foundational understanding of thinking about and executing your selling ability.